Island of Mallorca - Beautiful setting of Son Marroig in Spain

 The spectacular setting of Son Marroig on the Island of Mallorca in Spain gives one a glimpse into the lifestyle of a person that not only lived there but ultimately made these islands better known to the rest of the world.

 This tour of the Island of Mallorca is purposely being broken into different posts for brevity reasons.
-This article consists of another segment of our tour.
+This article consists of another segment of our tour of the island.

 Son Marroig deserves individual mention as it has a rich history.